RishabhKumar5010/pccoer_elearn_scraper/README.md

 * Some AJAX calls take more than 3 sec for select tag to become active or for options to update.

-### Inspiration:

-I have almost never submitted or needed to submit a written assignment.
-Be it school or college, I try my best not to submit a written assignment unless it seems worth it or unavoidable.
-I do however like to approach my faculties, and ask them if I could submit a small project instead (off syllabus).
-I maybe lucky to have understanding teachers in this matter, specially in my engineering college (PCCOER), that I hardly ever need to submit a written assignment.
-Infact by what I have observed, my teachers love to have such mini-projects instead of assignments.
-This is not however a default culture that is openly encouraged, but kindoff a secret bypass that is available for anyone that wants to go that way.
-Again I am lucky to have such faculties in my education journey.

-This was created as a substitute to SEPM assignment, and for practicing selenium in python.

 ### Credits:

 * Proff.
 Nilesh Korade (my SEPM teacher)